Other Taxes US - Create New Record

-HRMS will not retroactively collect taxes from an employee, but will refund an employee and correctly adjust the employer amounts (both collect or refund).
+Depending on the tax type, HRMS may not retroactively collect taxes from an employee, but will refund an employee and correctly adjust the employer amounts (both collect or refund).

 For this example, the employee’s exemption will be effective for one pay period only, therefore dated with the check date for the period exempted.

-In the Direct Selection Infotype STy, enter the appropriate Subtype for your exemption:
+In the Direct Selection Infotype STy, enter the appropriate Tax Authority Subtype for your exemption:

 Click the Create button.

 The following field is mandatory for each Tax Type that should be exempted:

 - R - Exempt, reportable: use for an employee that is exempt from taxation, but whose earnings are reportable.

 - Y - Exempt, not reportable: use for an employee that is both exempt from certain taxes and whose earnings should not be reported, such as a foreign national.